cjabradshaw/EpsilonIndex/README.md

 - <strong>COLUMN 5</strong>: <i>maxcit</i> - number of citations of researcher's most cited peer-reviewed paper
 - <strong>COLUMN 6</strong>: <i>firstyrpub</i> - the year of the researcher's first published peer-reviewed paper

-First, import the sample .csv file (or your own following the format indicated above):
+2. Import the sample .csv file (or your own following the format indicated above):

     example.dat <- read.csv("datasample.csv", header=T)

-Now, load the function by submitting the entire function code (<a href="https://github.com/cjabradshaw/EpsilonIndex/blob/main/epsilon.index.R">lines 12 to 196</a>) to the R console.
+3. Load the function ('epsilon.index.func') in R by submitting the entire function code (<a href="https://github.com/cjabradshaw/EpsilonIndex/blob/main/epsilon.index.R">lines 12 to 196</a>) to the R console.

-Then, simply run the function as follows:
+4. Simply run the function as follows:

     epsilon.index.func(dat.samp=example.dat)